rahulshankariyer/MS_Mathematics_Final_Year_Project/README.md

 ## Conclusion

-1. On the cancer and diabetes datasets, there was negligible difference between the accuracies of the hybrid and the original algorithms, but the hybrid algorithms showed a significant improvement in accuracy on the herbal plants dataset
+1. On the cancer and diabetes datasets, there was negligible difference between the accuracies of the hybrid and the original algorithms, but the hybrid algorithms showed a significant improvement in accuracy on the herbal plants dataset.
 2. The prediction for diabetes using various algorithms was around 77% and can be improved by using few boosting techniques or by increasing the number of samples.